 Did you know you don’t need espresso to make a latte?
-Yep, that’s right.
-You can make the beloved beverage with tea, and one of the most popular varieties to use is matcha.
+You can make the beloved beverage with tea!
+And one of the most popular varieties is matcha.

-We know what you’re thinking, dear Roasty reader: this is a coffee website, so why are we telling you about tea?
-We know not everyone loves coffee as much as we do, so we thought it helpful to include a latte our non-coffee drinkers could enjoy.
-Plus, this drink is caffeinated, so if you’re someone who relies on a cup of Joe to kick you into high gear every morning, this tea latte can be a nice change of pace.
+Plus, this drink is caffeinated, so if you’re someone who relies on a cup of joe to kick you into high gear every morning, this tea latte can be a nice change of pace.

 Matcha is a powder made from Japanese green tea leaves.
 Known for its bright green color, matcha green tea powder is packed with antioxidants that are good for lowering blood pressure, reducing the risk of heart disease, and boosting your metabolism.

-Enjoy matcha tea on its own (made with just green tea powder and hot water), add a sweetener like honey or maple syrup, or with frothy, steamed milk in a latte.
+You can enjoy matcha tea on its own (made with just green tea powder and hot water), add a sweetener like honey or maple syrup, or mix it with frothy, steamed milk to make a latte.

-There are quite a few reasons why we think you’ll love matcha, and the first is that multiple studies have shown that it protects against certain cancers.
-No, a matcha latte isn’t some sort of miracle cure, but the green tea drink is protective against prostate, breast, colon, and rectal, skin, and lung cancers.
+There are quite a few reasons why we think you’ll love matcha, and the first is that multiple studies have suggested that it may help prevent certain cancers.

 - 1 teaspoon of matcha green tea powder

 - Bamboo matcha whisk

 - 3 teaspoons of honey

 - Strainer or sifter